Let’s talk about posture…

 Posture is a habit.
 Not many of us practise it well.
 Exactly the same as our pelvic floor exercises!!

-Go take and check out my Pelvic Floor page for more support
+Go take a look and visit my Pelvic Floor page for more support

 When was your last bra fitting?

 I want to touch a little bit on breast health here.

 There are a staggering number of us wearing the wrong bra, 93% in fact!
 Add in menarche, pregnancy, breastfeeding, post birth into the mix or on repeat over several years, illness/injury perhaps, peri-menopause and then post-menopause we need regular fittings that adapt with us and our life-changing events.

 A good bra should support and uplift our breast tissue.
 An optimal bra fitting combined with postural awareness greatly improves breast position.
 More importantly, it improves posture, reduces back, neck and shoulder pain, can reduce your dress size by a WHOLE SIZE, improve your self-esteem and allow you to participate in exercise improving your overall quality of life.